 People say it works

 Be careful when you read those one-line reviews.
 If you test it when it’s only 20ºC outside – as many of these people have – then yes, it blows noticeably cooler air at you.
 But science is involved, and at temperatures above about 28-30ºC you’ll actually feel hotter.
 The fact that it increases humidity is the key factor.
 Remember that the reason you even found this article was probably because it’s over 30ºC outside – the more above that it is, then the more hits I get.

 So, does the Chillmax/InstaChill work?

-It cools the inlet air by several degrees.
-But it sends the humidity of that air up considerably, and this cancels out the benefits of the cooling effect when it is very hot.
+They cool the inlet air by several degrees.
+But they send the humidity of that air up considerably, and this cancels out the benefits of the cooling effect when it is very hot.
 The ‘Heat Index’ is the key detail, as explained above.
 In the case of the InstaChill, it will add a lot more humidity than the ChillMax, and as I have explained and demonstrated, the ChillMax is bad enough when it comes to increasing the ‘feels like’ temperature.